glacambre/firenvim/README.md

 ### Configuring message timeout

 Due to space constraints, the external command line covers part of the buffer.
-This can be a problem as sometimes neovim will send a message that tells Firenvim to draw the command line, and then never send the message to tell Firenvim to stop displaying it.
+This can be a problem as sometimes Neovim will send a message that tells Firenvim to draw the command line, and then never send the message to tell Firenvim to stop displaying it.
 In order to work around this problem, a "cmdlineTimeout" configuration option has been implemented, which makes Firenvim hide the external command line after the cursor has moved and some amount of milliseconds have passed:

 ```lua
 vim.g.firenvim_config = {